midastouch-101/midastouch-101/README.md

 This is a clothe shopping website for both English and Nigerian native attire.
 The pictures are the products to shop.
+This website is built using html and css only.
+This is to practice what I have learnt in class

 <!--
 **midastouch-101/midastouch-101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.